firstandthird/svg-injector/README.md

 # svg-injector
-Loads and caches a SVG file and injects it into the DOM.
+Loads and caches an SVG file and injects it into the DOM.

 ## Installation